 You are in [Archives] [Trustees Minute Books]

-The following extracts from the Trustees' Minute Books 1821 to 1972 were made by Mr EL "Jim" Davis, as part of his preparation for his unpublished book on the History of the Common Port Down.
+They were made by Mr E.L.
+"Jim" Davis, as part of his preparation for his unpublished book on the History of the Common Port Down.
 Although largely focussed on items relating to the Common, there are many additional fascinating references.
 The extracts deal with the day-by-day incidents of life on the Common.
 It is perhaps remarkable that from time to time the Feoffees dealt with the problems including the punishment of transgressors, while at other times they referred the affair to the Hocktide Jury.
 One fact that clearly emerges is that in the days when every small tradesman kept a horse or pony and many of them had a small piece of meadow or paddock, the right of grazing of the Port Down was of considerable value, and the right was something to be jealously guarded.

 Added at the bottom of this section is a further chapter from Jim Davis's book - which he entitles "System of the Management of the Post Down" - but covering the period 1905 - 1978.